 Fynn stood and stepped over to retrieve his mace.
 “So now what?” he asked.

 “Uh, over here,” Aebaloth said, gesturing for them.
 “I hear whispers.”

-The stairs leading deeper into the necropolis felt slimy to Fynn, but he followed the others.
-At the bottom the hallway opened into a large room where they immediately saw several Eradar standing next to what looked like another demonic being.
+The stairs leading deeper into the ship felt slimy to Fynn, but he followed the others.
+At the bottom the hallway opened into a large room where they immediately saw several Yunai standing next to what looked like another being.

 “I don’t see any souls,” Aebaloth said.

 “Me either,” Iliera admitted.
 “So we’ll just have to ask him about it.”